Aliases for KCNA6 Gene

 GeneCards Summary for KCNA6 Gene

 KCNA6 (Potassium Channel, Voltage Gated Shaker Related Subfamily A, Member 6) is a Protein Coding gene.
-Diseases associated with KCNA6 include benign neonatal seizures.
-Among its related pathways are Transmission across Chemical Synapses and Dopamine-DARPP32 Feedback onto cAMP Pathway.
-GO annotations related to this gene include voltage-gated potassium channel activity and delayed rectifier potassium channel activity.
+Among its related pathways are Transport to the Golgi and subsequent modification and Transmission across Chemical Synapses.
+GO annotations related to this gene include ion channel activity and delayed rectifier potassium channel activity.
 An important paralog of this gene is KCNA10.

 UniProtKB/Swiss-Prot for KCNA6 Gene

 Voltage-gated potassium channel that mediates transmembrane potassium transport in excitable membranes.
 Forms tetrameric potassium-selective channels through which potassium ions pass in accordance with their electrochemical gradient (PubMed:2347305, PubMed:14575698).
 The channel alternates between opened and closed conformations in response to the voltage difference across the membrane (PubMed:2347305, PubMed:14575698).
 Can form functional homotetrameric channels and heterotetrameric channels that contain variable proportions of KCNA1, KCNA2, KCNA4, KCNA6, and possibly other family members as well; channel properties depend on the type of alpha subunits that are part of the channel (By similarity).
 Channel properties are modulated by cytoplasmic beta subunits that regulate the subcellular location of the alpha subunits and promote rapid inactivation (By similarity).
 Homotetrameric channels display rapid activation and slow inactivation (PubMed:2347305).